krazykrayon/krazykrayon/README.md

 ## Hi there 👋

+I'm Krish, an ECE undergrad at UT.
+I'm finally learning Git!!
+I will hopefully populate this profile with some (mostly) cool projects.

 <!--
 **krazykrayon/krazykrayon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.